pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 ## Getting Started with esc run

 Now that we've covered why `esc run` is so valuable, let's dive into how you can start using it!
-We'll walk you through everything you need to do to run the `aws s3 ls` command without configuring local AWS credentials.
+We'll walk you through everything you need to do to run the `aws s3 ls` command without manually configuring local AWS credentials.

 ### Step 1: Install and login to Pulumi ESC